 Riley McDaniel is an associate in the firm’s Litigation Practice Group.
 Riley represents clients in both state and federal courts in a broad range of commercial, pharmaceutical, product liability, and healthcare litigation matters.
-He has experience at all stages of litigation — from inception through appeal, including crafting litigation strategy, handling written and document discovery, drafting dispositive motions, and at trial.
+Riley has experience at all stages of litigation — from inception through appeal, including crafting litigation strategy, handling written and document discovery, drafting dispositive motions, and at trial.

 In particular, Riley regularly assists clients with legal strategy, motion practice, and appeals.
 In this role, he has assisted as an “appellate lawyer at trial,” with responsibility for briefing dispositive motions, Daubert motions, motions in limine, and post-judgment motions, and for handling various evidentiary and legal issues arising over the course of trial.

-As a member of the Firm’s Cannabis Industry team, Riley also represents clients in a wide range of cannabis issues.
+As a member of the firm’s Cannabis Industry team, Riley also represents clients in a wide range of cannabis issues.
 For example, he has counseled clients on how to effectively and efficiently comply with the Bank Secrecy Act (BSA) and Money Laundering Control Act (MLCA).

 Riley received his J.D. (with honors) from Emory University School of Law, where he was a managing editor of the Emory Law Journal.
 He was also an extern for the Hon.
 Richard W. Story of the U.S. District Court for the Northern District of Georgia.
 Riley graduated from Auburn University with a B.A. in Political Science (magna cum laude).